BadalSherpa/BadalSherpa/Readme.md

 - 💻 I’m currently a Third year undergraduate pursuing  B.Tech computer science engineering from Lovely Professional University.
 - ⚡ I'm interested in Full Stack Web-Development and real life problem solving.
 - ❤️ Honing up my MERN stack development and making my Data Structures and Algorithms strong
-- 🥅 2021 Goals: Make an open source contributions !.
+- 🥅 2021 Goals: To be part of open source contributions.
 <br />

 ### Lets be friends, connect with me at: